Coronary heart disease

 What screening options are available?

 Everyone aged over 35 who has statutory health insurance has a right to a health checkup every three years.
-Signs of cardiovascular diseases, diabetes and kidney diseases can be detected early here.
+The aim of this check-up is to detect signs of cardiovascular disease, diabetes and kidney problems at an early stage.
 In the course of the checkup, blood and urine can for instance be examined and blood pressure measured.

-The treatment of a coronary heart disease has two aims:
+The treatment of coronary heart disease has two aims:

 - relieving symptoms